middlestate/Data-Harvest-netlify-gatsby/src/pages/index.md

 avocado_description: >-
   The PureChex Project is working with global leader from the public and private sector to test and learn.
-   From UC Riverside’s Avocado Improvement Program (AVIP) to major fruit marketers like ASOEX, To sensor manufacturers like Most, we have also brought in new modern farm data direct to consumers.
+   From UC Riverside’s Avocado Improvement Program (AVIP) to major fruit marketers like ASOEX, to sensor manufacturers.
+We are building a landing place for the data to travel with your products.
+PureChex is a authentic new channel for producers to build relationships that matter.
 avocado_image: /img/purechex_logo4-02.png
 intel_image: /img/intel.png
 hyperledger_image: /img/hyperledger.png